 As the UNIQUE function is referencing the entire column, when the column expands or retracts, so does the result of the formula.

-UNIQUE is not restricted to a single column.
+UNIQUE is not restricted to a single column, it can assess the unique combination of multiple columns.

 Method 1